-The beneficiary shall meet the criteria for discharge if any ONE of the following applies:

-- a.
-The beneficiary has met the goals documented in the PCP, thus resolving the symptoms(s) that justified admission to the present level of care; and continuing the chronic disease management of the beneficiary's condition at a less intensive level of care is indicated; - b.
-The beneficiary has been unable to resolve the symptom(s) that justified admission to the present level of care, or symptom(s) have intensified despite ongoing evaluation and updates to the PCP, and an updated CCA or DA indicates transfer to a different level of care is needed; - c.
-The beneficiary has demonstrated a lack of progress due to diagnostic or cooccurring conditions that limit the ability to alleviate the beneficiary's symptom(s), and an updated CCA or DA indicates transfer to a different level of care is needed; or - d.
-The beneficiary or their legally responsible person requests a discharge from Medically Monitored Intensive Inpatient Program services.
+- 3. The beneficiary is not making progress, regressing or new symptoms have been identified.
+The PCP or service plan must be modified to identify more effective interventions. - b.
+The beneficiary shall meet the criteria for discharge if any ONE of the following applies: - 1.
+The beneficiary has achieved the goals documented in the PCP or service plan thus resolving and resolved the symptoms(s) that justified admission to the present level of care.
+Continuing the chronic disease management of the beneficiary's condition at a less intensive level of care is indicated: - The beneficiary has been unable to resolve the symptom(s) that 2. justified admission to the present level of care, or symptom(s) have intensified.
+Despite ongoing evaluation and updates to the PCP or service plan, an updated CCA or DA indicates transfer to a different level of care is needed: - 3.
+The beneficiary has demonstrated a lack of progress due to diagnostic or co-occurring conditions that limit the ability to alleviate the beneficiary's symptom(s).
+An updated CCA or DA indicates transfer to a different level of care is needed; or - The beneficiary or their legally responsible person requests a 4. discharge from Medically Monitored Intensive Inpatient Services.